Ayya48822/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to change hello to user betty
+script that change the file hello to user betty